wordbit/wordbit/content/posts/2021-10-23-most-advanced-connectivity-ever.markdown

 I'm not naming any names, but writers who put out a blog post once a month on their money-losing website don't need these MacBook Pros.
 Especially writers who refer to themselves in the third person.

 I hope my 2015 MacBook Pro has many long years ahead of it.
 And it should - I paid extra for the Pro machine so that it would.
 But when the time comes to upgrade, I'm certain that I won't need a "Pro" MacBook anymore.
 If I ever get another MacBook, it will be a "cheap", cheerful, and colourful consumer laptop.
-A MacBook Air perhaps.
+A MacBook Air perhaps (if it still exists).
 I don't know.

 What I do know, based on the trajectory of Apple's in-house silicon development, is that it will be more than powerful enough.
 Far more than I'll ever need it to be.